James5979/literate-devops-site/content/portfolio/kubernetes/clusterip.md

 kubectl create service clusterip $NAME --namespace=default --tcp=$PORT:$TARGETPORT
 ```

-**Pitfall**: the label selector on the service will have to be updated manually, since this command does not directly expose any application.
-Use the `kubectl expose` command if you want to have the labels set to the correct values automatically.
+**Pitfall**: the selector for the service will have to be updated manually, since this command does not directly expose an application.
+Use the `kubectl expose` command if you wish to have the selector labels set to their correct values automatically.

 Example manifest: